Joshua-Burt/BlockObama/README.md

 The file structure can be found in the docs folder, along with any important info regarding using the bot.

 ## Notes
 This bot is not without fault.
-The server portion is mostly reliable, however it is possible to cause data-loss/corruption rarely.
+The server portion is mostly reliable, however it is possible to cause data-loss/corruption to the server rarely.
 It is recommended to make regular backups of any World files you have

 This project is mainly used for myself, so it can change frequently and without warning.
 Feel free to contribute regardless.